-People over 60 are at an increased risk for oral health problems, and without dental insurance, you might find yourself putting off treatment.
+People over 65 are at an increased risk for gum disease1, and without dental insurance, you might find yourself putting off treatment.
 Advancing age can bring all kinds of dental and periodontal (gum) issues, many of which need proper treatment to prevent further health issues that result from them.

 Dry mouth, also known as xerostomia, is a common side effect of many medications.
 Drugs for a variety of conditions like depression, anxiety, Parkinson’s disease, epilepsy, and hypertension can lower your saliva levels.
 This isn’t good for your teeth and gums and can raise your risk of gingivitis, tooth decay, and oral infections.

 After a lifetime of exposure to acidic foods and beverages, the roots of your teeth can gradually succumb to decay.
 As you get older, gum tissue recedes away from the roots, exposing them further.
 Unlike the rest of the tooth, the roots are not protected by a layer of enamel, leaving them susceptible to serious damage.

 Gum disease has a variety of causes.
 It can result from a history of poor dental hygiene habits, from smoking and poor diets, and even from poorly fitting dentures or bridges.
 Chronic health conditions like diabetes and anemia can increase your risk.
 Gum disease usually starts as gingivitis, an inflammation of the gums that can cause minor bleeding when you brush or floss.
 This is caused by the buildup of harmful bacteria.